IbrahimYasserM/Himapaper/README.md

 # Himapaper
 fast and optimized wallpaper utility for Hyprland
 ## Installation
-- place `Himapaper.conf` file in `~/.config/` directory
+- place `Himapaper` directory into `~/.config/` directory
 - place `Wallpapers` directory in your home directory
-- place Himapaper file in `~/.local/bin/` directory and make sure it is executable
+- place `Scripts` content into `~/.local/bin/` directory and make sure they are executable
 - make sure `~/.local/bin/` is added to your `$PATH`
 - make sure to add `exec-once = $HOME/.local/bin/Himapaper` to your hyprland configration
 - reboot
+- run Himapaper-setup from your terminal
 ## Usage
 Just add your wallpaper names to `~/.config/Himapaper.conf`
 ## Adding new wallpapers